Molecular Biotechnology @ Tessier lab

 2. Biomolecular screening and high-throughput characterization

-3. Machine learning and computational predictions
+3. Machine learning, artificial intelligence, and computational predictions

 Recent Highlights